Have you ever wondered what’s the best backpack to travel with? Or what portable charger has the finest reviews?

 To help you with that, I have already asked professional travelers what their favorite travel gear is.

-Except from one or other item, this list has the essentials things to pack for basically all sorts of trips, so it doesn’t matter if you’re going on a business trip to Germany or on a tropical vacation to Brazil, check out this full list!
+Except for one or other items, this list has the essential things to pack for basically all sorts of trips, so it doesn’t matter if you’re going on a business trip to Germany or on a tropical vacation to Brazil, check out this full list!

 Best Travel Gear Recommended by Travelers

 From Amy at Oceans to AlpinesGOgroove Camera bag